cogsec-collaborative/stix-enhancement-proposals/README.md

 	* It's unclear how this would work with Patterning if you're trying to match against a SEP-defined property within an existing object.
+  * Really, named sets of custom properties are semantically equivalent to SCO Extensions.
+Should just refer to them thusly.

 # SEPs for new SDOs
 1. Fork this repository.